RuiCunhaM/template-amc-informatics-exam/README.md

 We do not recommend using the internal AMC marking system to directly determine the final students mark.
 Instead, default question scores are configured with the goal of exporting the data from ACM (i.e. in CSV) to later be processed in any other spreadsheet software. **This offers higher flexibility when grading exams.**

 > [!TIP]
-> If you wish to customize these values refer to AMC documentation and update the [config.tex](./config.tex) file accordingly.
+> If you wish to customize these values refer to [AMC's documentation](https://www.auto-multiple-choice.net/doc.en) and update the [config.tex](./config.tex) file accordingly.

 The default scores are as followed: